grpc/proposal/A73-transport-selection.md

 ## Implementation

-As this is a high-level, cross-language design, implementation design and details will be left up to the gRPC library authors.
+As this is a high-level, cross-language design, implementation design and details will be left up to the gRPC library authors to handle independently.